vcl/vcl/packages/vcl/toolbar/README.md

 A toolbar with logo, controls and a navigation menu as typically found as main application toolbar.
-To manifest its hierarchy level visually,  it is enlarged by 10%.
+To account for its hierarchy level visually, it is enlarged by 10%.

 [main toolbar example](/demo/example-main.html)